 the sweat on the earth’s face gleams with my labor.

-These walled homesteads, this chador, the rotting carcass—they can have
+These walled homesteads, this chador, the rotting carcass—they can have these blessings.

 In open air, with sails spread wide, my ship will ride the seas.